STEREO: Scientific Text Reuse in Open Access Publications: Methods

 \subsection{Source Retrieval}

+An exhaustive comparison of all four million publications greatly exceeds the available computing capacity.
+Therefore, a source retrieval step has to be carried out first \cite{hagen:2015e,hagen:2017e}.
+By applying suitable heuristics, the source retrieval step can be operationalized with linear time complexity with respect to the document count \cite{stein:2019c}, compared to the quadratic expenditure of an exhaustive comparison.

-The source retrieval component of our pipeline, i.e., the computation of $D_d$ for a given $d$, is operationalized by treating text reuse as a locally bounded phenomenon.
+The source retrieval component of our pipeline, i.e., the computation of all candidate comparisons~$D_d$ for a given document~$d$, is operationalized by treating text reuse as a locally bounded phenomenon.
 Candidate pairs are presumed to be identifiable by comparing text passages between two documents.
-If the similarity is sufficiently high for at least one combination of passages between two documents $d, d'$, then $d'$ is considered a candidate for $d$.
-To achieve high scalability, we apply a locality-sensitive hash function~$h$ to each passage~$t$ in a document~$d$, thus representing each document as a set of hash values~$h(t)$.
-The similarity between two passages $t,t'$ is then approximated by the extent of overlap between their hash sets, $|h(t)\cap h(t')|$.
-Thus, a document $d'$ is considered a candidate source of text reuse for a document $d$, if at least one of their passage-level hash sets intersects \cite{stein:2019c}: $\exists t \subseteq d \ \exists t' \subseteq d' : h(t) \cap h(t')\neq\emptyset$.
+If the similarity is sufficiently high for at least one combination of passages between two documents~$d$ and~$d'$, then~$d'$ is considered a candidate for~$d$.

+To achieve high scalability, we implement the similarity computation by applying locality-sensitive hash functions~$h$ to each passage~$t$ in a document~$d$, thus representing each document's passages with a set of hash values~$h(t)$.
+These can be interpreted as a set of fingerprints, encoding the characteristics of each passage in a document in compressed form.
+The similarity between two passages~$t$ and~$t'$ stemming from two different documents~$d$ and~$d'$ is then approximated by the extent of overlap between their hash sets,~$|h(t)\cap h(t')|$.
+Thus, a document~$d'$ is considered a candidate source of text reuse for a document~$d$, if at least one of their passage-level hash sets intersects \cite{stein:2019c}: $\exists t \subseteq d$ and $\exists t' \subseteq d' : h(t) \cap h(t')\neq\emptyset$.
+This means that two documents have to share at least one of the passage-level fingerprint hashes, i.e. have at least one common characteristic, to be deemed a candidate pair.